mib-kamel/mongo-strict/README.md

 - Imporove the **App performance** by using the best practices in the background.
 - Imporove the **code quality**.
 - **Cache** any query for a better performance.
-**mongo-strict gives you the safety of the SQL DBs with keeping the flexibility and the ease of use of MongoDB**

 ## Table of Contents